 By “Front End”, we mean: GETTING ACCURATE INFORMATION and VERIFY BEFORE YOU FUND the LOAN!

-As Cindy stated at CFSP in Newport Beach at the Western States Payday Loan & Check Cashing Convention:
+As Cindy stated at CFSP in Newport Beach at the Western States Consumer Loan & Check Cashing Convention:

 “If it’s not verifiable, it’s not collectible.”

-NOTE: If you think this article we’ve written on payday loan collections is useful, you should get a copy of our industry bible: “How to Start a Payday Loan Business.”
-We offer two delivery methods:
+NOTE: If you think this article we’ve written on consumer loan collections is useful, you should get a copy of our industry bible: “The Business of Lending Money to the Masses.”

-Getting complete and accurate payday loan borrower identification could easily take 20 minutes or more to achieve for a first-time payday loan applicant.
+Getting complete and accurate borrower identification could easily take 20 minutes or more to achieve for a first-time loan applicant.
 Get used to it.
 Get Good At It!

 The following applies to BOTH Internet lenders and “brick-n-mortar” operators.
 Obviously, the exact procedures will be adjusted based on your Model; UNDERSTAND & IMPLEMENT the SPIRIT of this DISCUSSION!